Sydney-Informatics-Hub/hello-nextflow-2025/docs/index.md

-# Hello Nextflow workshop
+# Hello Nextflow 2025

 This workshop will provide you with the foundational knowledge required to build Nextflow workflows.
 The content is broken up into 2 parts.
 In the first part we will cover the basic principles for developing Nextflow pipelines.
 In the second part we will step through building our own Nextflow workflow.
 See the lesson plan for details.

 ## Trainers

 * Fred Jaya, Sydney Informatics Hub, University of Sydney
-* Georgie Samaha, Sydney Informatics Hub, University of Sydney
+* Michael Geaghan, Sydney Informatics Hub, University of Sydney

-* Chris Hakkaart, Seqera
+## Contributors

 ## Prerequisites